goldkim92/StarGAN-tensorflow/README.md

 'Receding_Hairline', 'Rosy_Cheeks', 'Sideburns', 'Smiling', 'Straight_Hair', 'Wavy_Hair', 'Wearing_Earrings',
 'Wearing_Hat', 'Wearing_Lipstick', 'Wearing_Necklace', 'Wearing_Necktie', 'Young'
 ```
-which are the attributes provided in celebA dataset. you can change the attribute set in model.py
+which are the attributes provided in celebA dataset. you can change the attribute set in model.py <br>
 if you change the attribute set, you should also change the n_label argument. for example:
 ```
 $ python main.py --phase=train --n_label=10